wazuh/wazuh-documentation/source/deployment-options/splunk/splunk-rbac.rst

 Before any user role mapping can be done, the Wazuh API connection inside the Splunk app must be configured with the wazuh-wui credentials.
 To do this follow the steps below:

 #.
-Open Splunk in your desired browser and login with the username and password created when the Splunk package was installed.
+Open Splunk in your desired browser and log in with the username and password created when the Splunk package was installed.
 Click on the Wazuh app icon.

 #.
 Click on the “Settings” tab.
-Fill the form with your wazuh-wui API credentials.
+Fill out the form with your wazuh-wui API credentials.
 Use the URL and port from your Wazuh API server.

    By default, the Wazuh API port is ``55000``.
 The default wazuh-wui username and password is ``wazuh-wui:wazuh-wui``.
 Ensure that the **Run as** option is checked.
 Once the API has been added, it is possible to check the connection by pressing the `Check connection` button on each Wazuh API entry.
 A successful message appears on the bottom right corner if the connection is established.